 And the leaders of the collectives often add their own conditions, even to stipulating what types of plants are allowed.

-There are no rules covering what should and should not be used or done, nevertheless almost 100 percent of small gardeners make and use their own compost, 97 percent collect and use rain water for watering, over half grow completely organic fruit and vegetables, and very few will use either chemical fertilizers or insect repellants.
+There are no rules covering what should and should not be used or done, nevertheless almost 100 percent of small gardeners make and use their own compost; 97 percent collect and use rainwater for watering; over half grow completely organic fruit and vegetables, and very few will use either chemical fertilizers or insect repellents.

-The garden lawns are immaculate, flower beds weed free, fruit trees trimmed precisely to the allowed height and garden furniture perfectly placed, while at the same time it is hard to miss the garden gnomes, water features, children's garden toys and even miniature railways, which join many of the spinach and bean plants.
+The garden lawns are immaculate, flower beds weed free, fruit trees trimmed precisely to the allowed height and garden furniture perfectly placed, while at the same time it is hard to miss the garden gnomes, water features, children's garden toys and even miniature railways, among many of the spinach and bean plants.

 The long waiting lists are a sign of the times in Germany, a combination of the wish to get back to nature with the satisfaction and simple pleasure of "growing your own", producing something that can not only be seen but also enjoyed.
 From fruit trees and berries to beet and chard, experiments with the exotic and hard to find, or simply trying out new techniques for the fun of it.

 As soon as winter is over these small patches of urban greenery not only become a hive of activity and a center for socializing, but often serve as a city's lungs and help with the conservation of nature.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.